BlueSheep7/exibillia/exibillia/format.md

 ```none
 $char|[internal_username]|[username]|[picture_path](optional)
 ```
-Note: Use the keyword 'me' when referencing the player's username, picture, etc.
+Note: Use the keyword 'me' when referencing the player

 ## Sending messages